melezhik/outthentic/README.md

 ## Story check files

-Story check files contain validation rules for story.pl files.
+Story checks file contain validation rules for story.pl files.
 Every story.pl is always accompanied by story.check file.
 Story check files should be placed at the same directory as story.pl file.

 Lets add some rules for multiplication and addition stories: